Clover Valley (Nevada)

 The Clover Valley of Nevada, is a 37-mile (60 km) long valley located in central-southeast Elko County.
-Wells, Nevada lies at its north end, on I-80.
+Wells, Nevada, lies at its north end, on I-80.

 Clover Valley lies at the east flank of the mostly north-trending East Humboldt Range, which supplies numerous creeks to the north valley; the mountain forests supplying the water are a section of the Humboldt-Toiyabe National Forest.
 A slough exists in the north which drains south to intermittent Snow Water Lake.

 Description

 Clover Valley trends north-south.
 The Wood Hills lie along the northeast and eastern edge, to the southeast of Wells; Spruce Mountain is south-southeast.

 Dissected lowlands or flatlands surround Snow Water Lake, which lies near the valley's center, except on its west at the East Humboldt Range foothills bordering the lake.

 History

 The first permanent settlement at Clover Valley was made in 1864.
 A station on the Western Pacific Railroad between Ventosa and Wells was named for a directional sign posted on the building pointing the way to the local bar.
-Crudely written it was read and assumed to be the location of TOBAR.
+Being crudely written, it was read and assumed to be the location of TOBAR.

-A post office was established at the site as Clover City and changed to Tobar December 20, 1911 and renamed Clover City again December 11, 1918.
-Tobar again became active from January 18, 1921 until it was decommissioned September 17, 1942.
+A post office was established at the site as Clover City and changed to Tobar on December 20, 1911 and was renamed Clover City again on December 11, 1918.
+Tobar became active from January 18, 1921 until it was decommissioned on September 17, 1942.